rgieseke/textadept-portable/readme.txt

 Then run on Windows:
 build.bat

-Finally a zip can be created (Linux command): zip -r TextadeptPortable TextadeptPortable
+Finally a zip can be created (Linux shell script): pack.sh

 NSIS
 ====